Homeowners Insurance Terms Made Simple

-Real property or real estate Land and whatever is erected or affixed to the land, such as buildings or structures.
+Real property or real estate Land and whatever is erected on or affixed to the land, such as buildings or structures.

 Renewal An extension of an existing policy for another policy period.

-Risk The chance of suffering a loss.
+Risk The chance that a loss may occur.

-Scheduled personal property If you have expensive items, such as jewelry or antiques, your homeowners policy limit may not be high enough to cover the cost of replacing them.
+Scheduled personal property If you have expensive items, such as jewelry or antiques, your homeowners policy may not be high enough to cover the full cost of replacing them.
 You can pay an additional premium to have them covered as scheduled personal property.

 Term The length of time for which a policy is written.
 For property policies, the policy period or term is typically 12 months.